Let Dimzon

 Marnelli "Let" Salvador Dimzon (born November 22, 1979) is a Filipina football coach and former player.
-She is currently the head coach of Kaya Women's, Philippines women's U18, and the FEU Lady Tamaraw Booters.
-She is also an assistant coach of the Philippine women's national team and had served as their head coach on two stints.
+She is currently the head coach for the women's team of UAAP team Far Eastern University and also the Capital1 Solar Strikers.

 A midfielder, Dimzon played in the collegiate level for the Far Eastern University (FEU) Lady Tamaraw Booters with whom she won back-to-back UAAP titles: in season 63 (2000–01), in which she was the most valuable player (MVP), and in season 64 (2001–02).
 Internationally, she played for the Philippine women's national team in the 2003 AFC Women's Championship and four Southeast Asian Games from 2001 to 2007.

 Becoming head coach of the FEU Lady Tamaraw Booters in 2010, she led them to the UAAP Season 73 (2010–11) title and the three-peat in seasons 75 (2012–13) through 77 (2014–15).
 She had also served as head coach of the Philippine women's national team in the youth and senior levels.
 In 2019, she also became head coach of Kaya Women's.

 Early and personal life

-Marnelli "Letlet" Salvador was born on November 22, 1979 in Valenzuela, Metro Manila.
+Marnelli "Letlet" Salvador was born on November 22, 1979, in Valenzuela, Metro Manila.
 Her father was a tricycle driver while her mother was a food vendor.
 She was a track and field athlete from grade school until her freshman year at Far Eastern University in Manila.
+She was a middle-distance runner under Elma Muros.
+She switched to FEU's football team under Orlando Plagata in a bid to retain her scholarship.

 She married fellow footballer Jimmy Dimzon in 2004; they have one daughter.